What is the value of using ancestral farming methods in the Ecuadorian Amazon?

 Everyone knows that one of the major problems the vulnerable Amazon area is facing is extensive deforestation, which is mainly caused by displacement of the agricultural frontier.

-Ecuador is one of the most biodiverse countries in the world, hosting around 10% of the world’s plant species and is also considered to have a great potential to provide the ecosystem services needed to sustain local livelihoods, such as forests.
+Ecuador is one of the most biodiverse countries in the world, hosting around 10% of the world’s plant species and is also considered to have a great potential to provide the ecosystem services needed to sustain local livelihoods.

 The advantage of an agroforestry system as a mechanism for climate change mitigation is that, compared with other terrestrial options, agroforestry has other environmental benefits such as restoring and maintaining biodiversity, corridors between protected forests, and reduction of pressure on natural forests and maintaining watershed hydrology.
 These ecological foundations of agroforestry systems have been associated with a potential for the provision of ecosystem services worldwide and contribution to food security and poverty alleviation in developing countries